nanomq/nanomq/docs/en_US/config-description/http-server.md

 - `limit_conn`: Specifies the maximum number of outstanding requests that the server can handle at once.
 Value range: 1 ~ infinity.
 - `username`: Specifies the username required for authentication with the HTTP server.
 - `password`: Specifies the password required for authentication with the HTTP server.
+- `max_body`: Specifies the max size of HTTP body allowed by the HTTP server (Bytes).
 - `auth_type`: Specifies the type of authentication used by the HTTP server.
 Values:
   - "basic"
   - "jwt": If "jwt" is to be used, make sure JWT dependencies have been built with the `-DENABLE_JWT=ON` option.
 For details, see [Build from Source Code](../installation/build-options.md)